CouncilofLorien/counciloflorien.github.io/docs/original/rulebooks/the-white-hand.md

 #### Targeting Site and Resource Cards

-A hero resource card may not target/affect a minion site card or a minion resoure card.
+A hero resource card may not target/affect a minion site card or a minion resource card.

 A minion resource card may not target/affect a hero site card or a hero resource card.